 The application form is found here.
 (Please make sure to print the form single-sided)

-More information about admissions is found in Örebro university admissions regulations (only in Swedish)
+More information about admissions is found in Örebro university admissions regulations

 The university may only admit applicants who are offered doctoral studentships or awarded doctoral grants (the funding requirement in the Higher Education Ordinance).
 Doctoral grants are not used at Örebro University anymore.
 The doctoral studentship is a special type of employment for doctoral studies.
 It guarantees a minimum of 80 % study tempo and thus maximum 20 % of departmental duties (teaching, etc.).